thunderkeys/StealthFork/README.md

 ## Required Parts from Micron R1

-Some parts are not included in this repo and need to be pulled directly from the **Micron R1 Repo**:
+Some parts are not included in this repo and need to be pulled directly from the **Micron R1 Repo** to convert your current Salad Fork.

 | **Category** | **Micron R1 Repo Link** | **Required Parts** |
 |-------------|-----------------|-----------------|